You want to turn your hobby into a business. That’s the dream.

 You love the finished product your hobby produces.
 But, that doesn’t mean everyone else will.

 But, now your hobby needs to return that investment

-Venture capital firm Quake Capital reports that 42% of startups fail due to lack of market demand.
-In Quake’s research, this was by far the number one reason for startup failure.
+Reports indicate that 42% of startups fail due to lack of market demand.

 You can start a business on passion.
 You can’t sustain a business without capital.